scenerystack/community/docs/reference/api/sim/VoicingToolbarAlertManager.md

 # VoicingToolbarAlertManager

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/joist/blob/main/js/toolbar/VoicingToolbarAlertManager.ts](https://github.com/phetsims/joist/blob/main/js/toolbar/VoicingToolbarAlertManager.ts) for the most up-to-date information.

 ## Overview

 Abstract class that creates alert content for the VoicingToolbarItem.
 Buttons in that item will call these